 Even in the 20s and 30s of the 16th century, town fortifications were repaired on the initiative of Henry VIII.
 However, ascension to the throne of the Tudor dynasty, who were of Welsh descent and softened the tensions between the Welshmen and the English, began to change the way Wales was managed and reduce the military importance of the town’s defensive walls.
 Part of the fortifications began to be robbed of stones, some began to be covered by residential houses, and the moat began to be used for storing garbages.
 Unfortunately, in the nineteenth century, further changes were made in the town walls, so that a new railway line and road could be installed nearby.
 In 1826, two new gates were opened to facilitate street traffic.
 The interest in town fortifications increased at the end of the 19th century.
 Restoration was started and part of the walls for tourists was made available.

-The defensive wall was reinforced by 21 evenly spaced towers, most of them semicircular, open from the town side.
-The exception was the western, cylindrical corner tower, and the south-western, closed tower called Llywelyn’s Hall in the shape of a horseshoe.
+The defensive wall was reinforced by 21 towers, evenly spaced at approximately 45 meter intervals, most of them semicircular with a diameter from 4 to 5.2 meters, open from the town side and roofless.
+The exception was the western, cylindrical corner tower, and the south-western, a closed horseshoe-shaped tower (tower No. 16) located near Llywelyn’s Hall.
 The twenty-second cylindrical tower was yet at the end of the wall running towards the waterfront.
-The height of the towers reached 15 meters.
+The height of the towers reached 15 meters, so they were higher than the defensive walls, it also protruded from their face of the walls to enable flank defense.
 Their interiors originally had removable timber bridges to enable the wall fragments to be cut off from the attackers.
 They were crowned like the town walls, battlements with arrowslits in merlons.
+In addition to this top combat storey, also at the level of the wall-walk of the curtains, the towers had access to three arrowslits embedded in four-sided recesses, arranged in such a way that one was on the axis and two on the sides.

-The outer defense zone was a moat, probably extending only from the west and north-west.
+The outer defense zone was a ditch, at the Upper Gate just over 5 meters wide, probably extended only from the west and north-west, that is on a directions not protected by water barriers.
 In the south-eastern corner, the town walls were in contact with the castle, creating a collective defense system.
+From the south, access to the town was protected by the river Gyffin, flowing into the Conway near the castle, which protected the town from the east.

 Today, the defensive walls in Conwy are one of the best-preserved, not rebuilt in later periods, medieval town fortifications, visible at the length of almost the entire perimeter, including gates and 21 towers.
 In 1986, they were added to the UNESCO World Heritage List and were classified as a Class I monument.
-Large fragments are open to visitors with the possibility of walking along the defensive sidewalk.
+Large fragments are open to visitors with the possibility of walking along the defensive wall-walk.
+The route runs from tower No. 5 in the north-east corner to the corner tower No. 13, then you can go to Tower No. 17, where a railway passage was pierced in the wall in the 19th century.
+The next stretch leads from the Mill Gate to tower No. 21.
+The largest transformations affected the eastern part of the perimeter near the castle, where in the nineteenth century a fragment of the wall was first demolished, and later rebuilt with a modern tower.
+A modern passage preceded by contemporary turrets was also placed in tower No. 10.

 Kenyon J., The medieval castles of Wales, Cardiff 2010.